 There have been snowdrops in the Repton landscape at Rode Hall for nearly 200 years and they are considered one of the natural treasures of the North West.
 There are snowdrop walks and a farmer’s market on some days.

 Cumbria – Forde Abbey

 Founded by Cistercian monks 900 years ago, with a garden developed in the 1700s – open every day with snowdrop weekends throughout February.

 Dorset – Shaftesbury Snowdrop Festival

-The whole town goes Snowdrop mad throughout February, with a Study Day event on February 10.
+The whole town goes Snowdrop mad throughout February.

 Gloucestershire – Colesbourne Park

 One of the first gardens to open for snowdrops two decades ago, Colesbourne Park offers some of the finest displays in the UK, with 300 varieties.
 Weekends only until the start of March.

 Kent – Goodnestone Park